Deadly-M/Mizar-DCA-Bot-Assistant/README.md

 Planing to add trailing option with a TA exit such as RSIcrossunder or EMAconvergance .
 Also want to allow additional positions to open when existing ones are safe with a green stoploss (I can't figure out how to achieve this, HELP!)

+Probably wont develop this much more as the fees on the platform seem to have already exceeded a what a 3commas subscription would cost!!!!